Chetan51423/Crav-Cart/Readme.md

 4) What we lernt in this lecture
 > we can create multiple useEffect()
 > we cannot write useState() inside if else
-> we can have can import images from our machine -> using assets folder  -> it is export as defult export by default.
+> we can import images from our machine -> using assets folder  -> it is export as defult export by default.
 > how can we use our own shimmer instead of importing package from npm
 > learnt about formik for form --> goto tutorial
 > implement routers using createBrowserRouter() --> takest an array of list of configuration/object of routes.   we can have children inside. we provide it in <outlet/>